officialeric/departo/README.md

 ## License

-The Departo is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Departo is open-sourced software licensed under the Allus Licence.